 IODP Expedition 353, Indian Monsoon Rainfall, will sail Nov 29 to explore how monsoon patterns have influenced global ice volume and greenhouse gas concentrations over geologic time.
 See the schedule for more IODP expeditions.

-Concluding the JOIDES Resolution's 2014 trio of expeditions to the Izu-Bonin-Mariana Arc System, Exp 352 examines how subduction begins at convergent oceanic plate margins by drilling the full lava section into the underlying intrusive rock (see daily reports).
+Concluding the JOIDES Resolution's 2014 trio of expeditions to the Izu-Bonin-Mariana Arc System, Exp 352 examines how subduction begins at convergent oceanic plate margins by drilling the full lava section into the underlying intrusive rock (see daily reports and JR's facebook).

 This JOIDES Resolution expedition examined the inception and evolution of the Izu-Bonin-Mariana Arc by obtaining sedimentary and crustal records from the Amami Sankaku Basin in the northern Philippine Sea.